intergral/frdocs/docs/Monitor-your-data/FR-Agent/Installation/Manual.md

     Installing FusionReactor manually requires some knowledge of your application server configuration and can be completed in just a few minutes.

 !!! tip
-    For scenarios where you have VMs or containers running in your environment, such as Hypervisor, Kubernetes, or Rocket, being able to script and install FusionReactor and automatically deploy the latest version of the application is ideal.
+    For environments with VMs or containers like Hypervisor, Kubernetes, or Rocket, scripting the FusionReactor installation and automating deployment of the latest version is ideal.

 ## Installing FusionReactor